 You can also usually test your changes by pushing a branch to GitHub

 and looking at the content on the GitHub web UI, since GitHub renders

 Markdown, though that won't be as faithful as the

 When editing dependencies for the Zulip documentation, you should edit

-requirements/docs.txt (which is used by ReadTheDocs to build the
+which updates docs.txt file (which is used by ReadTheDocs to build the

 Zulip developer documentation, without installing all of Zulip's